 Photo credits to Cédric Hamelin.

-Elena Armaroli is a PhD student at the Department of Chemical and Geological Sciences of the University of Modena and Reggio Emilia.
+Elena Armaroli is a post-doctoral researcher at the Department of Chemical and Geological Sciences of the University of Modena and Reggio Emilia.
 Her research focuses on isotope analysis of archaeological fauna remains by MC-ICPMS and IRMS.
 Through the application of strontium, oxygen and carbon isotope analyses, she studies mobility and migration patterns, diet and paleoenvironment.
 Recently, she started performing serial sampling and high-spatial resolution LA-(MC-)ICPMS analyses of faunal tooth enamel to study the isotopic variations at (sub)seasonal level.
-The main goal of her PhD project is to apply these state-of-the-art methodologies – from material sampling to mass spectrometry analysis – to geographically and temporally distant archaeological contexts in Eurasia.
+The main goal of her research is to apply these state-of-the-art methodologies – from material sampling to mass spectrometry analysis – to geographically and temporally distant archaeological contexts in Eurasia.

 Email: elena.armaroli@unimore.it